Mona Arshi

 Mona Arshi is a British poet and novelist.
 She won the Forward Prize for Poetry, Best First Collection in 2015 for her debut collection, Small Hands.
 She has also won the Manchester Poetry Prize.
 Her debut novel, Somebody Loves You, was shortlisted for the Jhalak Prize and the Goldsmiths Prize.

 Biography

-Arshi was educated at Lampton Comprehensive School and grew up in an Indian Sikh family from Punjab in Hounslow.
+Arshi was born in West London, England, into an Indian Sikh family from Punjab, and was raised in Hounslow, where she attended Lampton Comprehensive School.

 She studied at Guildford College of Law and University College London and the London School of Economics (LSE), where she obtained a master's degree in human rights law in 2002.
 She trained as a solicitor in the civil liberties law firm JR Jones Solicitors.
 She then worked for several years as a litigator at the NGO Liberty acting on high-profile judicial review cases including Diane Pretty's "right to die" case, asylum destitution cases and death in custody cases.

 Arshi began writing poetry in 2008.
 After taking some poetry classes at City Lit, she went on to study for an MA in Creative Writing (Poetry) at the University of East Anglia, gaining a distinction in 2010.